How To Use Slack for Knowledge Management (5 Suggestions)

 Josh Spilker

-Your team (probably) logs into Slack everyday to discuss tasks, projects, how to do what, and who’s doing what.
+Your team (probably) logs into Slack every day to discuss tasks, projects, how to do what, and who’s doing what.

 You’re adding lots of information and institutional knowledge to Slack.